 The first step is this: keep it simple.
 Sounds good.
 No one likes complicated.

-But what does that actually look like when you’re planning a campaign?
+But what does that actually look like when you’re planning a capital campaign?

 Find out in the below excerpt from the free guide, 4 Tips for an Epic Church Giving Campaign—and avoid some common blunders.